yyh-sjtu/yyh-sjtu.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yunhao Zhou.
 I have received my bachelor's degree from Huazhong University of Science and Technology(HUST) in 2022.
 Now, I am persuing my master's degree at Shanghai Jiao Tong University(SJTU).
 The research field I am interested in is Electronic Design Automation including LLM-based verilog generation, formal verification, logic synthesis and so on.
+I am applying for Phd now.

 Research & Intern Experience
 ======